InlandRevenue/Gateway_Services-Returns-and-Information/Service - Payday Filing/Employee Details/README.md

     - [View Message samples for requests and positive responses](#message-samples)

 - Find out about [Employee Information SDK, payday filing business rules and calculations](../)

+## V2.0 SERVICE UPDATES

+The following key changes have been made to the Employment Service Return Service in preparation for the update to V2.0.

+* Operations
+	* Updated schema references from ‘Employment.xsd’ to ‘Employment.v2.xsd’

+* Create
+	* Updated ‘KiwiSaverStatus’, changedvalid options to: AK, OK, NK, CT, AE(Removed: OT, NM, CH)
+	* Added new field EmployeeExemptIncome
+	* Updated employeeNameOnEILine to allow 255 characters, previously this was 20
+	* Added tax codes table to show valid tax codes.
+ESS, SLCIR, and SLBOR are no longer valid tax codes
+	* Updated employeeKiwiSaverEligibility to use codes NE, EE, and EA.
+Add table of codes below fields

+* Update
+	* Removed ‘KiwiSaverStatus’ field as it is no longer used for the Update operation
+	* Added new optional field ‘lateOptOutReason’
+	* Added new optional field ‘otherLateOptOutReason’ field
+	* Updated employeeNameOnEILinein updateBody and in employeeIdentifierto allow 255 characters, previously this was 20
+	* Updated employeeKiwiSaverEligibility to use codes NE, EE, and EA.
+Add table of codes below fields.

+* RetrieveList
+	* Updated employeeNameOnEILine to allow 255 characters, previously this was 20

+* Response codes
+	* Deleted codes 119, 120, 123 as they correspond to web request processing
+	* Added code 124: ‘The start and/or stop date overlaps with multiple other records’
+	* Added code 130: ‘The provided KiwiSaverStatus is not valid’.
+This response is returned when KiwiSaver Status is not one of the following values: AK, OK, NK, CT, AE.
+	* Added code 131: ‘The provided Employee Exempt Income type is not valid’.
+This response is returned when Exempt Income type is not one of the following: BLH, HPT, OES, RTA, TAO, VBS.
+	* Added code 132: ‘The provided KiwiSaver Late Opt-Out Reason is invalid’
+	* Added code 133: ‘Other Late Opt-Out Reason must be provided’
+	* Added code 134: ‘Opt-Out is late, so other reason must be provided’
+	* Added code 135: ‘Opt-Out must be set to true as lateOptOutReason has been provided’
+	* Added code 136: ‘The provided employeeKiwiSaverEligibility status was invalid’

 ## Environment Information: